-- But many cosmetic injectors forgot those lessons in 2017, when we saw far too many over-filled faces and ducky-looking lip augmentations from over-zealous colleagues.
+- But many cosmetic injectors forgot those lessons, when we saw far too many over-filled faces and ducky-looking lip augmentations from over-zealous colleagues.

 - The phenomenon of the ‘over-filled’ syndrome became a GO TO message for helping clients avoid injecting disasters around the globe.

 The lip filler trends and predictions are that both consumers and injectors alike will be extremely wary of having too much dermal filler, the type of over-filling that leaving individuals looking grotesque rather than desirably enhanced in terms of lip shape or fullness.

 Beauty Trend #2: Injectable Substances will be selected for their unique properties.
 Multiple substances may be used in different areas of the face for an overall effect.

 - Plus, there’s new technology to evaluate the anatomy of the face and how enhancements can improve facial balance and ‘golden ratios’.

 - Injecting will become a highly refined skill set, meaning top injectors with extensive experience will end up with superior knowledge and injecting skills, compared to new injectors and less trained GPs